It’s tempting to hide indoors during winter, particularly when you live with MS. Discover what Trishna Bharadia does to cope with the colder months.

 Talk to your employers

-If you work and you’ve disclosed your MS, it’s important that your employer understands any adjustments you might need during the winter months.
-You might need the flexibility to be able to work from home if you’re uncomfortable commuting to and from work in bad weather.
+If you work and you've disclosed your MS, your employer must understand any adjustments you might need during the winter months.
+You might need the flexibility to be able to work from home if you're uncomfortable commuting to and from work in bad weather.

-If there’s illness going around the office, colleagues also need to understand the implications for you as infection can exacerbate MS symptoms.
-Also, if you’re immunosuppressed due to medications it can make you more vulnerable to becoming ill.
-I know some workplaces that provide hand sanitizer for people’s desks and encourage a culture of “health-before-work” to prevent people from coming in to the office when ill and spreading illnesses.
+If there's an illness going around the office, colleagues also need to understand the implications for you.
+Infection can exacerbate MS symptoms.
+Also, if you're immunosuppressed due to medications, it can make you more vulnerable to becoming ill.
+I know some workplaces that provide hand sanitiser for people's desks and encourage a culture of "health-before-work" to prevent people from entering the office when ill and spreading illnesses.